Novel Voices

 PMHU works carefully with each partner organization to identify and fill pedagogical gaps in their programs, always mindful to support, not displace, the teachers already at work at the local level.
 In fact, it’s often the top student musicians in these communities who act as tutors to the younger students around them.
 PMHU is perfectly positioned to offer a diverse education to these more advanced students, and our instructors focus on improving both their individual artistic capabilities as well as their skills and confidence as teachers.

 While we strongly believe that distance learning can have a measurable impact on the lives of young students, PMHU recognizes the additional growth that is possible through in-person connection.
 Accordingly, a key area of future expansion for the Novel Voices program is annual in-person residency work that will complement and enhance year-round virtual instruction.
-In 2025, for the first time, PMHU will invest in this specific program expansion by sending a PMHU staff member and a quartet of student musicians from the Juilliard School to Ghetto Classics in Nairobi for ten days.
-The daily residency activities will include private music lessons; group presentations and workshops on topics such as score study, intonation, rehearsal techniques, and performance psychology; chamber music coaching; and orchestra and sectional rehearsals.
-On the final day of the residency, a community concert at Ghetto Classics will feature performances by PMHU musicians, the student orchestra, and student chamber music groups.
+In 2025, PMHU made a major investment in this area by sending a PMHU staff member and a quartet of student musicians from The Juilliard School to Ghetto Classics in Nairobi for a ten-day residency.
+Throughout the residency, students participated in private music lessons, group presentations, workshops, chamber music coaching, orchestra rehearsals, and sectional work.
+Topics included score study, intonation, rehearsal techniques, performance psychology, and collaborative music-making.

 Project: Music Heals Us